saronraut/Javascript-Challenge/README.md

 # Javascript-Challenge

-The JavaScript challenege was to display our knowledge in JS and DOM Manipulation.
+The JavaScript challenge was to display our knowledge in JS and DOM Manipulation.
 In the html page, we had to display the table of UFO sighting and create a filter button which allows you to filter table by date of sighting.

  /Instruction/ Folder contains all the code that was worked on for this assignment.